Van Jefferson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Recent Performances

-- In last week's game against the Ravens, Jefferson was targeted five times and recorded four catches for 63 yards (15.8 yards per catch).

-- Jefferson has hauled in seven passes (13 targets) for 92 yards (30.7 per game) over his last three games.
+- Jefferson has added seven grabs for 92 yards over his last three games.
+He was targeted 13 times and put up 30.7 receiving yards per game.

 Jefferson's Los Angeles Teammates